JustinBLDang/SE-Widgets/Spotify - Overlay Current Track/README.md

 In Progress:
 - Preset overlay layouts

+Planned:
 - Different overlay layouts
 - Improve customization tools
 - Extend app to work with Youtube Music
+- Migrate user editor from stream elements to personal website
+- Integrate Twitch feature to allow users to tap on widget to view song

 # Setup (WIP)
 Spotify Developer